jthmiller/eDNA-metabarcoding-intro/README.md

 # Metabarcoding algae from rbcl (methods comparison)

+Pipeline for evaluating diversity, assigning taxonomy, and differential abundance testing of algae samples with rbcl amplicons (vers) with the diat.barcode reference database.

-This is an introduction analyzing eDNA metabarcoding samples to evaluate diversity, assign taxonomy, and differential abundance testing.
-Taxonomy assignments are compared between vsearch (qiime), command line BLAST, and Tronko (a recent phylogenetic approach to taxonomy assignment).
+Raw sequence data is processed to ASVs with DADA/Qiime2.
+Taxonomy assignments are compared between vsearch (Qiime2), command line BLAST, and Tronko (a recent phylogenetic approach to taxonomy assignment).
+The conda environment for the pipeline is [here](qiime2-env.yml)

-## Duplicate my qiime conda env
+## Duplicate the qiime conda environment
 conda env create -f qiime2-env.yml
 conda activate qiime2